How Often Should You Wash Your Bra? The Expert Guide

 How Often Should You Wash Your Bra?
 The Expert Guide to Bra Hygiene and Longevity

-One of the most frequently asked questions in lingerie care is: “How often should you wash your bra?”
+One of the most frequently asked questions in lingerie care is: “How often should you wash bras?”
 Despite being worn close to the skin and exposed to sweat, oils, and body heat, bras are often overlooked when it comes to proper washing routines.
 The truth is, how often you wash your bra can significantly affect both your personal hygiene and the lifespan of your lingerie.

 In this expert guide, we’ll walk through how frequently you should wash your bra, what factors affect that frequency, and how smart rotation and care habits can help maintain the shape, elasticity, and support of your favorite intimates.

-Why Washing Your Bra Matters
+Bras Washing Frequency Guidelines: Why Washing Your Bra Matters

 However, over washing can be just as damaging as under washing.
 Detergent and agitation (especially in machines) can wear down delicate fibers, causing bras to lose support prematurely.
+Like other clothes, bras require the right balance of hygiene and care, letting them get too dirty can lead to bacteria buildup and skin issues.

 The key is finding a balance based on how and when you wear each bra.
+If a bra feels damp, looks dirty, or has an odor, it should be washed immediately, regardless of how many times it has been worn.

 When to Wash More Frequently